-- 1- History verifies the fact that Islam was able to establish a great civilization in a very short period after its advent.
+1. History verifies the fact that Islam was able to establish a great civilization in a very short time after its advent.
 This civilization was one of the most lasting civilizations in history.
-Proof of this can still be witnessed in the various branches of the Islamic heritage which is manifested in the arts and literature that exist up to this very day.
-Libraries all over the world exhibit thousands of Islamic manuscripts written in Arabic which illustrate the extent of the great civilization that was inspired by the Faith of Islam and which extended from the Eastern boundaries of Persia bordering on India in the East to Andalusia which is known as Spain in the West.
-The influence of the grandeur of the Islamic civilization in Spain can still be seen and cannot be denied in the twelfth and thirteenth century Europe initiated an organized movement of translating Islamic works in all subjects and these works which were the outcome of the Islamic civilization formed the foundation upon which Europe's modern civilization was established. - 2- The Quran contains many verses which express the greatest respect for knowledge and those who acquire knowledge.
-The Quranic verses urge Muslims to look at the universe and meditate upon creation and how the earth was prepared for habitation.
-The very first five verses inspired to the prophet emphasized the importance of knowledge, reading and meditation.
-This matter was understood by the Muslims to be of the greatest significance and they accordingly followed the Divine Command. - 3- The backwardness of some Muslims today cannot be blamed on Islam, since Islam is against all forms of backwardness.
-When Muslims fail to understand the true spirit and teachings of Islam they will be unable to keep peace with the progress of the world that increases daily.
-The reason for this situation was explained by the famous Algerian intellectual, the late Malek ben Nabi who said that the backwardness that Muslims suffer today is not any way caused by Islam but that it is a penalty deservedly inflicted by Islam upon Muslims for forsaking its teachings and not for adhering to it, as is believed by many people who are ignorant of the truth of the matter.
-Thus there is absolutely no connection between Islam and the backwardness of some Muslims.
+Proof of this can still be witnessed in the various branches of the Islamic heritage, which is manifested in the arts and literature that exist up to this very day.
+Libraries all over the world exhibit thousands of Islamic manuscripts written in Arabic, which illustrate the extent of the great civilization that was inspired by the faith of Islam and which extended from the Eastern boundaries of Persia bordering on India in the East to Andalusia, which is known as Spain in the West.

+The influence of the grandeur of the Islamic civilization in Spain can still be seen and cannot be denied.
+In the twelfth and thirteenth centuries Europe initiated an organized movement of translating Islamic works in all subjects, and these works which were the outcome of the Islamic civilization, formed the foundation upon which Europe's modern civilization was established.

+2. The Qur'an contains many verses which express the greatest espect for knowledge and those who acquire knowledge.
+The Qur'anic verses urge Muslims to look at the Universe and meditate upon creation and how the earth was prepared for habitation.
+The very first five verses inspired to the Prophet emphasized the importance of knowledge, reading, and meditation.
+This matter was understood by the Muslims to be of the greatest significance, and they accordingly followed the Divine Command.

+- 3. The backwardness of some Muslims today cannot be blamed on Islam, since Islam is against all forms of backwardness.
+When Muslims fail to understand the true spirit and teachings of Islam they will be unable to keep pace with the progress of the world that increases daily.
+The reason for this situation was explained by the famous Algerian intellectual, the late Malik Ibn Nabi, who said that the backwardness that Muslims suffer today is not in any way caused by Islam but is a penalty deservedly inflicted by Islam upon Muslims for forsaking its teachings, and not for adhering to its teachings, as is believed by many people who are ignorant of the truth of the matter.
+Thus there is absolutely no connection between Islam and the backwardness of some Muslims. - 4.
+Islam keeps pace with every aspect of the development of civilization and will continue to do so for the benefit of mankind.
+When Muslims search for the real cause of their backwardness, they will realize that in no way Islam is to blame.
+There are many other factors which date back to the aftermath of colonization, which hindered the development and progress of the Islamic World.
+This factor, in addition to the internal problems of these lands, led the Muslims to neglect and forget the constructive elements that are essential for development and progress as advocated by Islam.

-- 4- Islam keeps peace with every aspect of the development of civilization and will continue to do so for the benefit of mankind.
-When Muslims search for the real cause of their backwardness, they shall realize that no way Islam is to blame.
-There are many other factors, which date back to the aftermath of colonization which hindered the development and progress of the Islamic World.
-This factor, in addition to the internal problems of these lands, led the Muslims to neglect and forget the constructive elements that are essential for development and progress as advocated by Islam. - 5- Under no circumstances should Islam be held responsible for the backward state of some Muslim countries in the world of today.
-This can be considered a stage in the history of these nations which will not continue for ever.
-Likewise Islam cannot be accused of being responsible for the backwardness of Latin America.
-Academic objectivity in judging Islam's attitude towards civilization should be based on a fair and unbiased study of the principles of Islam and not upon rumours, false allegations and preconceived opinions that have no bearing whatsoever on the truth of the matter.
+5. Under no circumstances should Islam be held responsible for the backward state of some Muslim countries in the world of today.
+This can be considered a stage in the history of these nations which will not continue forever.
+Likewise, Islam cannot be accused of being responsible for the backwardness of Latin America.

+Academic objectivity in judging Islam's attitude towards civilization should be based on a fair and unbiased study of the principles of Islam and not on rumours, false allegations and preconceived opinions that have no bearing whatsoever on the truth of the matter.

+CHAPTER SEVEN

-CHAPTER SEVENQuestions Regarding Certain Rulings of Islam.
+Questions about Certain Rulings of Islam

-(I) Does fasting hinder production?
+(1) Does fasting hinder production?